Cirice/FastNCD/README.md

 ### How to use?

-You just need to include `ncd.hpp` in your source code and compile `ncd.cpp` with your code.
-Also don't forget to link your code with `libsnappy` and `libboost iostreams` while building your project =)
+You need to include `ncd.hpp` in your source code and compile `ncd.cpp` with your code.
+Also, don't forget to link your code with `libsnappy` and `libboost iostreams` while building your project =)

 You could use the `Makefile` to build the example files in `src` folder:

     make all

-If make is failing there is a big chance that something is wrong with the dependencies.
+If make is failing, there is a big chance that something is wrong with the dependencies.

 Building and running the tests: